makeiteasierapps/Paxxium/README.md

      - Storage

 5. **Service Accounts:**
    - Under 'Project Settings' > 'Service Accounts', generate a new private key.
-This JSON file is for server-side Admin SDK use and should be added to the `fb_config` folder.
+This JSON file is for server-side Admin SDK use and should be added to the `fb_config` folder in Paxxserv.

 That completes the setup for Firebase.
-Next, we can clone the repo and and set up the config we obtained from the previous steps.

 ## Cloning the Repository

-First, clone the Paxxium project repository from GitHub:
+Clone the Paxxium project repository from GitHub:
 [https://github.com/makeiteasierapps/paxxium](https://github.com/makeiteasierapps/paxxium)

+From the project root `npm install`

+To start the project `npm start`